-UK: 15 held in Leicester amidst tension between Hindus and Muslims
+Leicester violence: Indian High Commission singles out attack on Hindus in criticism

-The unrest in the British city began after an India-Pakistan cricket match on August 28.
+Videos on social media showed that the Muslim community had also been attacked as tensions erupted after an India-Pakistan cricket match on August 28.

-Fifteen persons were arrested in Britain’s Leicester on Sunday after an unrest between Hindus and Muslims in the city on September 17.
+The Indian High Commission in the United Kingdom on Monday said that it has sought immediate action from the authorities on the violence in Leicester between Hindus and Muslims.

+However, while criticising the violence, the High Commission only mentioned the “vandalization of premises and symbols of Hindu religion”, even though videos on social media showed that the Muslim community had also been attacked.

 “Dispersal and stop and search powers were used to restore calm,” the police said in a statement.
 “They all remain in police custody.”